cleverchuk/ices/README.md

 [2] Wang, Yu U. “Computer Modeling and Simulation of Solid-State Sintering: A Phase Field Approach.”
 Acta Materialia, vol. 54, no. 4, 9 Dec.
 2005, pp. 953–961.
 ELSEVIER, Science Direct, doi:10.1016/j.actamat.2005.10.032.

 # Code Blocks
-#### Simulation & Parameter Search
+#### Simulation & Parameter Estimation
 The simulation program was written by **Georgina Obehi Dibua** in C++.
-I added some routines to make it work for the purpose of parameter value search.
-The following table has information about the added routines.
+I added some routines to make it work for the purpose of parameter value Estimation.
+The following table has information about the added routines I developed to achieve my goal.

 Modifier | Method and Description
 --- | ---